 If you enjoy my photography and would like to take similar pictures, consider joining one of my workshops!
-Workshops are a great way to improve your landscape photography skills, enjoy the camaraderie of being in a group of like minded people, or to simply be where the best photographic opportunities are without having to spend valuable time researching and scouting on the internet.
-I currently offer group photography workshops in West Virginia that cover the Potomac Highlands (Dolly Sods, Canaan Valley, Seneca Rocks, Blackwater Falls State Park, Spruce Knob and surrounding areas) and the Greenbrier River Valley (Watoga State Park, Droop Mountain, Cranberry Glades, WV Highland Scenic Highway and other nearby areas).
-I also co-lead a workshop with fellow West Virginia landscape photographer Randall Sanger in the Outer Banks, NC.
+Workshops are a great way to improve your landscape photography skills, enjoy the camaraderie of being in a group of like minded people, or to simply be where the best photographic opportunities are without having to spend valuable time researching and scouting.
+I currently offer group photography workshops in West Virginia and the Outer Banks in North Carolina.

-These workshops are beneficial for all skill levels from beginner to advanced; however, you will enjoy the group experience much more with a basic knowledge of how to operate your camera in manual mode.
+These workshops are beneficial for all skill levels from beginner to advanced.
 Myself and my co-instructors have an intimate knowledge of each region we visit.
-We also bring along many combined years of experience, so you can be sure that you are getting the very best an area has to offer based on dynamic weather conditions and seasons, while covering a variety of photography techniques and subject matter.
-Group workshops are much more than a venue for learning about photography but are also a great way to meet similar people over a shared passion.
-Nobody understands losing sleep and suffering the elements while chasing the best light like other photographers!
+We bring along many combined years of experience, so you can be sure that you are getting the very best an area has to offer based on dynamic weather conditions and seasons, while covering a variety of photography techniques and subject matter.
+Group workshops are much more than an avenue for learning about photography but are also a great way to meet similar people over a shared passion.

 • Telephoto shot of the full moon rises between the gunsight at Seneca Rocks in West Virginia